Inclusive STEM Teaching Program

 Who Should Attend

-This course is for UMN STEM educators who would like to cultivate inclusive learning environments for their learners.
+This course is for UMN STEM instructors, postdocs, and graduate students who would like to cultivate inclusive learning environments for their learners.
 Participants are expected to enter the course recognizing that being a reflective, inclusive instructor is a lifelong process of discovery that requires continuous learning.

 Questions?